tandrej98/tools/README.md

 git

 ### Arguments
-positional: path to the project directory
+positional: paths to the project directories
 ___